pjevans00/full-wild-site/events.md

 Below you can find information about some of our upcoming events, this page will be updated as new events are announced.
 Please also find upcoming event information on our instagram!

-# NEW: Weekly Wednesday Evening Yoga Class (with Mind Ystradgynlais)
+# Weekly Wednesday Evening Yoga Class (with Mind Ystradgynlais)

 ![Yoga with Mind](/images/events/wednesday_class_poster.png)